practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 **📊 How popular:** 21,806,137 downloads/week!

-**🤔 Why it might be wrong:** Dotenv is so easy and intuitive to start with so one easily overlook fundamental features: It's hard to infer the configuration schema and realize the reason and typing of each key.
-Consequently, there is no built-in way to fail fast when a mandatory key is missing (a flow might fail after already started and doing side-effects).
-In the example above, the blog post will be saved to DB and only then too late the code will realize that a mandatory key is missing leaving the app hanging in an invalid state.
-On top of this, in the precense of many keys, it's not possible to organize them hierarchically.
-If not enough, it encourages developers to commit this .env file which might contain production values - this happens because there is no clear way to define development defaults (teams usually work around this by committing .env.example file and then asking whomever pulls code to rename this file manually.
-If they remember of course)
+**🤔 Why it might be wrong:** Dotenv is so easy and intuitive to start with, so one might easily overlook fundamental features: For example, it's hard to infer the configuration schema and realize the meaning of each key and its typing.
+Consequently, there is no built-in way to fail fast when a mandatory key is missing - a flow might fail after starting and presenting some side effects (e.g., DB records were already mutated before the failure).
+In the example above, the blog post will be saved to DB, and only then will the code realize that a mandatory key is missing - This leaves the app hanging in an invalid state.
+On top of this, in the presence of many keys, it's impossible to organize them hierarchically.
+If not enough, it encourages developers to commit this .env file which might contain production values - this happens because there is no clear way to define development defaults.
+Teams usually work around this by committing .env.example file and then asking whoever pulls code to rename this file manually.
+If they remember to of course

-**☀️ Better alternative:** Some configuration libraries provide out of the box solution to all of these needs, mostly a clear schema and the possibility to validate early and fail if needed.
-See comparison of options here.
-One of the better alternatives is 'convict', here is the same example, hopefully better:
+**☀️ Better alternative:** Some configuration libraries provide out of the box solution to all of these needs.
+They encourage a clear schema and the possibility to validate early and fail if needed.
+See [comparison of options here](https://practica.dev/decisions/configuration-library).
+One of the better alternatives is ['convict'](https://github.com/mozilla/node-convict), down below is the same example, this time with Convict, hopefully it's better now:

 ```javascript
 // config.js